railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

 **************

  *Open ERP's stock management is at once very simple, flexible and complete.
- It's based on the concept of double entry that revolutionized accounting.
+ It is based on the concept of double entry that revolutionized accounting.
  The system can be described by Lavoisier's maxim “nothing lost, everything changed” or, better, “everything moved”.
-In Open ERP you do not talk of disappearance, consumption or loss of products: instead you speak only of stock moves from one place to another.*
+In OpenERP you do not talk of disappearance, consumption or loss of products: instead you speak only of stock moves from one place to another.*

-Just as in accounting, the Open ERP system manages counterparts to each of its main operations such as receipts from suppliers, deliveries to customers, profits and losses from inventory, and consumption of raw materials.
+Just as in accounting, the OpenERP system manages counterparts to each of its main operations such as receipts from suppliers, deliveries to customers, profit and loss from inventory, and consumption of raw materials.
 Stock movements are always made from one location to another.
 To satisfy the need for a counterpart to each stock movement, the software supports different types of stock location: